redhatstudent15/ansible-training/training/lesson07/README.md

 ## Steps

--   Create an inventory file named "inventory" with a group named "myinstance" and your internal instance IP assigned included
+-   Create an inventory file named `inventory` with a group named "myinstance" and your internal instance IP assigned included (you can reuse the inventory file used in the previous lesson)
--   Create a playbook named "facts-playbook.yml" using "myinstance" as a hosts parameter and ``<studentxx>`` as a user.
+-   Create a playbook named `facts-playbook.yml` using "myinstance" as a hosts parameter and ``<studentxx>`` as a user.
 The playbook should use tasks to ensure that the following conditions are met on the managed hosts:
-    - Create a folder named "/etc/ansible/facts.d"
+    - Create a folder named `/etc/ansible/facts.d`
-    - Create a custom facts "/etc/ansible/facts.d/custom.fact" file with a variable named "haproxy_ip" which includes instance ip
+    - Create a custom facts `/etc/ansible/facts.d/custom.fact` file with a variable named "haproxy_ip" which includes instance ip
     - Print local facts "haproxy_ip"
     - Create a new variable named "life_variable" with date content
     - Print variable "life_variable"
--   Before running your playbook, run the ansible-playbook --syntax-check  command to verify that its syntax is correct
+-   Before running your playbook, run the `ansible-playbook --syntax-check`  command to verify that its syntax is correct
 -   Run the playbook!

 ## Useful Links